Cavalry Staff Corps

-The Cavalry Staff Corps (also known as the Staff Corps of Cavalry or Staff Dragoons) was a unit formed during the Napoleonic Wars to keep discipline in the British Army.
+The Cavalry Staff Corps (also known as the Staff Corps of Cavalry, Staff Dragoons, or Corps of Gendarmerie) was a unit formed during the Napoleonic Wars to keep discipline in the British Army.
 Consisting of four troops of cavalry, the corps was first raised in 1813 during the Peninsular War to deal with an excess of criminality and desertion in the Duke of Wellington's armies.
 It was disbanded after that campaign ended in 1814 but was reformed in 1815 during the Hundred Days campaign.
 The corps also served in the subsequent occupation of France.
 The unit was Britain's first standing military police force.
 A successor unit was raised for service in the Crimean War of 1853–1856 and a permanent military police was established in 1877.

 Background

 By 1813 the Duke of Wellington's army had been engaged in the Peninsular War, fighting the French Emperor Napoleon's armies in Portugal and Spain, for more than five years and was noted to be suffering from higher levels of desertion and criminality than the rest of the British Army.
 In January 1813 the Duke of York, commander in chief of the British Army, wrote to Earl Bathurst, the Secretary of State for War and the Colonies to propose the formation of a new corps to help keep discipline.
 This corps, known variously as the Cavalry Staff Corps, Staff Corps of Cavalry or Staff Dragoons, was formally constituted by the Prince Regent in April 1813.
 The unit is regarded as Britain's first standing military police force and is acknowledged as the forerunner to the modern-day Royal Military Police.